by Shaun Arendse

 At this stage in its development, the EFF is best described as a left-populist party.
 Populism is characterised by a radical appeal to ‘the people’ against ‘an elite’.
 It is an ‘us’ and ‘them’ view of the world but one where exactly who ‘us’ and ‘them’ are, is a moving target.
 Left-populism has a generally progressive character because it uses a dividing line that is primarily economic, making an appeal to the poor against a wealthy elite.

 Left-populism is in keeping with the Freedom Charter’s ideas of nationalisation and a non-racial democracy.
 There is a clear ‘Charterist’ trend within the EFF leadership that wants to return to an undiluted Freedom Charter following the ANC’s abandonment of every principle of this historic document.
-Like the Freedom Charter, the EFF is making an appeal to all black people, whether workers, ‘professionals’ or capitalists, against the white capitalist class and white land owners (the same thing given the commercial character of the big white owned farms).
+Like the Freedom Charter, the EFF is making an appeal to all black people, whether workers, ‘professionals’ or capitalists, against the white capitalist class and white land-owners (the same thing given the commercial character of the big white-owned farms).

 The Freedom Charter was a progressive document but it always had a contradiction at its core.
 It simultaneously tried to please the working class and poor with demands such as the nationalisation clause, but it also tried to please the aspiring black capitalist class who wanted to have the chance of competing with the white capitalist class on a level-playing field in a way that apartheid prevented.
 As Mandela himself explained, the Freedom Charter was “not a blueprint for a socialist society”.
-The founders of WASP, as the MWT, always pointed out that unless the nationalisation clause of the Freedom Charter was fully implemented, and then upon the basis of worker and community control as part of a planned socialist economy, the other freedoms of the Charter could never be fully realised.
+The MWT always pointed out that unless the nationalisation clause of the Freedom Charter was fully implemented, and then upon the basis of worker and community control as part of a planned socialist economy, the other freedoms of the Charter could never be fully realised.
 The EFF must not repeat the ANC’s historic mistake and suffer from the illusion that they will succeed in implementing the Freedom Charter without a complete break with capitalism.

 In ‘democratic’ South Africa, the racist legacies of colonialism and apartheid are fertile ground for populist politics.
 Echoing the Freedom Charter, they allow the EFF to make an appeal to all black people regardless of class using the left economic demands of nationalisation and land expropriation.
 When the problem is seen to be the domination of the economy by white capitalists, the demand for nationalisation can be supported across classes, though with very different expectations of what the outcome of such nationalisation will be.
 For the black working class, nationalisation offers the chance to end the uncertainty of every-day life by giving them democratic control in the workplace and unlocking the wealth that they themselves create in order to develop society.
 For the aspiring black capitalist class, nationalisation is a means to rebalance economic ownership and the distribution of wealth within the capitalist class by using the state to dismantle the white capitalists’ control of the economy.
 These two understandings are fundamentally incompatible.
 Unfortunately the EFF’s position on nationalisation (see below) is more in keeping with the latter, capitalist version.

 However, even sections of the black working class, facing racism and discrimination in the workplace and the frustration of their career prospects by white-owned and white-managed enterprises, can be attracted to this mistaken capitalist version of nationalisation without a clear alternative explanation for the conditions they face and the tasks necessary to improve them.
-In particular, the EFF is focusing on the recruitment of black ‘professionals’ and the upper layers of the working class with the promise that they can take over the currently white dominated professional jobs and managerial positions.
-Whilst WASP wants to win over the middle layers in society – the middle class, ‘professionals’, small business owners and small farmers – we do so by campaigning to place them on the standpoint of the working class in the struggle for a socialist society, not by repeating capitalism’s broken promise that they too can become a wealthy elite.
+In particular, the EFF is focusing on the recruitment of black ‘professionals’ and the upper layers of the working class with the promise that they can take-over the currently white dominated professional jobs and managerial positions.
+Whilst we want to win over the middle layers in society – the middle class, ‘professionals’, small business owners and small farmers – we do so by campaigning to place them on the standpoint of the working class in the struggle for a socialist society, not by repeating capitalism’s broken promise that they too can become a wealthy elite.

-The errors of left-populism
+The Errors of Left-Populism

 It is of course absolutely true, that in South Africa, even after twenty years of democracy, class divisions closely mirror racial divisions.
 The working class remains overwhelmingly black and the capitalist class remains overwhelmingly white.
 White ownership of the economy was carried over from apartheid to ‘democratic’ South Africa because of the ANC’s compromise with apartheid.
 They negotiated taking political power in exchange for leaving the capitalist economic foundations that apartheid had rested upon intact.
 The ANC’s answer to this problem was to attempt to create a black capitalist class through their Black Economic Empowerment policy.
 But even by the ANC’s own standards they have failed – ownership of the Johannesburg Stock Exchange is still dominated by white capitalists.